 By Celina M. Orr

 If your business employs someone for their creative or technical abilities, you should strongly consider using an intellectual property assignment.
-Intellectual property assignments can be part of larger employment contracts but, at a minimum, should clearly define ownership rights in the intellectual property created by the employee.
+An intellectual property assignment can be part of a larger employment contract but, at a minimum, should clearly define ownership rights in the intellectual property created by the employee.
 Such assignment clauses allow the employer to retain control of a work or invention by its employees.
 Like all contracts, employment contracts should be carefully worded to clearly convey the intent of the parties.

 By Bobby W. Braxton

 You may have noticed the phrases “patented” or “patent pending” stamped onto various products without understanding the message, power, or responsibility that each phrase carries.
 “Patent pending” refers to an application wherein patent protection has been sought but a patent has not yet been issued.
 As it may take several years, depending on the technology, before a patent issues, there can be significant lengths of time during which the owner of an invention may sell a product embodying the invention without the benefit of patent protection.